anhtuta/dsa/src/practice/leetcode/README.md

 This is because the subproblems in divide an conquer approaches are independent of one another (they do NOT overlap) while in dynamic programming, the subproblems do overlap

+### From good to great.
+How to approach most of DP problems

+Most of DP problems can be approached using the following sequence:

+1. Find recursive relation
+2. Recursive (top-down)
+3. Recursive + memo (top-down)
+4. Iterative + memo (bottom-up)
+5. Iterative + N variables (bottom-up)

+Hãy xem bài [HouseRobber_198](./medium/HouseRobber_198.java) để hiểu

 ### Example problems

 - [HouseRobber_198](./medium/HouseRobber_198.java)